What is Keratoconus?

 In addition, keratoconus is associated with:

-- An eye injury, too much rubbing of eyes or wearing hard contact lenses for a long time (many years).
+- Wearing hard contact lenses for a long time (many years).

 - Certain eye diseases, such as retinitis pigmentosa, retinopathy of prematurity and vernal keratoconjunctivitis.